Updated June 4, 2025

 Vaccine Information

 As of September 2024, the updated 2024-2025 COVID-19 vaccines are available and authorized for everyone 6 months of age and older.
-As always, DPH encourages people to speak with their health care provider to evaluate the risks and benefits of vaccination.
+DPH continues to recommend that people speak with their health care provider to evaluate individual risks and benefits of vaccination.

 Because COVID-19 is still causing illness, hospitalizations and even deaths, DPH especially recommends those at greatest risk for severe COVID-19 receive the COVID-19 vaccine.
-This includes people ages 65 years and older and those with chronic medical conditions, living in a long-term care facility, or who are pregnant, breastfeeding, or might become pregnant.
+This includes people ages 65 years and older and those with chronic medical conditions, living in a long-term care facility, or who are pregnant or breastfeeding.
 For older adults, a second dose of the current COVID-19 vaccine may be indicated.
 Talk with your health care provider to see if you need a second dose.

 Currently Available COVID Vaccines